SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission

-Most spectral features can be reproduced by the DDT model, but the velocities are higher than the observed by 3000 - 5000 km~s$^{-1}$.
-It is not unexpected given that SN~2022vqz is a peculiar object with an extremely low velocity, as described in Section~\ref{sec:specvel}.
-No carbon can be detected in the model and observed spectra.
-The O I $\lambda$7774 is underpredicted, especially in the $+14.6$ day spectrum.
-Moreover, the model predicts an especially strong high-velocity Ca II feature, but not observed in the $+14.6$ day spectrum.
+Most spectral features can be reproduced by the double-detonation model, but the predicted velocities are higher than the observed ones by 3000--5000~km~s$^{-1}$.
+This is not unexpected given that SN~2022vqz is a peculiar object with an extremely low velocity, as described in Section~\ref{sec:specvel}.
+No carbon can be detected in the model and the observed spectra.
+O~I $\lambda$7774 is underpredicted, especially in the $+14.6$ day spectrum.
+Moreover, the model predicts a strong high-velocity Ca~II feature, but this is not observed in the $+14.6$ day spectrum.

-Although the double detonation model is capable of reproducing the early peak, all of other discrepancies, especially those in spectral velocities, are difficult to reconcile.
-Reducing the WD mass to 0.9 ${\rm M}_\odot$ will yield lower luminosity and ejecta velocities, which match the observations better.
-While this results into worse light/color curve evolution, and the velocities of Si II and Ca II features are still unreasonably high.
+Although the double-detonation model is capable of reproducing the early-time peak, all of the other discrepancies, especially those in spectral velocities, are difficult to reconcile.
+Reducing the WD mass to 0.9~${\rm M}_\odot$ yields lower luminosity and ejecta velocities, providing a better match with the observations.
+On the other hand, changing the above parameters would give a worse match with the overall light-curve and colour-curve evolution, and the velocities of Si~II and Ca~II features would still be unreasonably high.